chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_TOP_NAME` - The top level design's identifier for the latest build process, only if the build process was a build.

-- `ORBIT_TOP_FILE` - The file system path that contains the top level design for the latest build process, only if the build process was a build.
+- `ORBIT_TOP_FILE` - The full file system path that contains the top level design for the latest build process, only if the build process was a build.

 - `ORBIT_TOP_JSON` - The serialized json data for the top level design unit for the latest build process, only if the build process was a build (see [JSON Output](json.md)).

 - `ORBIT_TB_NAME` - The testbench's identifier for the latest build process, only if the build process was a test.

-- `ORBIT_TB_FILE` - The file system path that contains the testbench for the latest build process, only if the build process was a test.
+- `ORBIT_TB_FILE` - The full file system path that contains the testbench for the latest build process, only if the build process was a test.

 - `ORBIT_TB_JSON` - The serialized json data for the testbench for the latest build process, only if the build process was a test (see [JSON Output](json.md)).

 - `ORBIT_DUT_NAME` - The design under test's identifier for the latest build process, only if the build process was a test.

-- `ORBIT_DUT_FILE` - The file system path that contains the design under test for the latest build process, only if the build process was a test.
+- `ORBIT_DUT_FILE` - The full file system path that contains the design under test for the latest build process, only if the build process was a test.

 - `ORBIT_DUT_JSON` - The serialized json data for the design under test for the latest build process, only if the build process was a test (see [JSON Output](json.md)).

-- `ORBIT_BLUEPRINT` - The file name for the blueprint created from the planning stage of the latest build process.
-The file name includes the file's extension.
+- `ORBIT_BLUEPRINT` - The file name for the blueprint created from the planning stage of the latest build process, relative to the current build process's output directory.

+- `ORBIT_BLUEPRINT_PLAN` - The plan name for the blueprint created from the planning stage of the latest build process.
+See [Blueprint](./blueprint.md) for all possible plans.

 - `ORBIT_TARGET_DIR` - The directory where all generated artifacts from any targets will be stored, relative to the current ip's directory.
 Default is "target".